- 12″ collar

 1st choice: BEST OPTION

 - I recommend a fresh food, raw diet.
 Figuring out, sourcing, balancing a raw food diet yourself can be overwhelming and scary.
 I totally get it, that’s why I recommend purchasing a commercially prepared, balanced food.
 Start there.
-Then as your dog gets bigger and food needs increase, your education increase, if you want to explore other options (like DIY) then contact me and I can point you in the right direction.
+Then as your dog gets bigger and food needs increase, your education increases, if you want to explore other options (like DIY) then contact me and I can point you in the right direction.

 - When evaluating a raw food product, if you see more than two of the following high glycemic ingredients within the top five ingredients, then that is not the best food for your pup: POTATOES, SWEET POTATOES, PEAS (or any form of peas – pea starch, etc), CARROTS, CORN.

 - The product is fully balanced for all life stages, meaning it already has the correct portions of meat, bone, organ in it.
 Just thaw, portion and feed.
+It’s truly that simple.

 2nd choice: BETTER OPTION